shsagir/play-area-sync/docs/limits.md

 All other write operations, such as `DELETE` or `DROP`, which are needed for possible cleanup operations, are still allowed.
 The implementation of those suspensions is time delayed and can take effect a few minutes after the limit has been exceeded.

-**Solution**: To re-enable write capabilities you either can upgrade to a bigger plan or reduce data size by deleting rows or dropping tables.
+**Solution**: To re-enable write capabilities you either can upgrade to a bigger scaling or reduce data size by deleting rows or dropping tables.
 Mind that the time delay goes both ways: When you clean up the DB and remove data size, it can take a couple of minutes for the privileges to become available again.

-## Web Storage
+## Web storage

 **Scope**: Universal Apps